JamesYouL2/TFT-Crawler/README.md

 # TFT-Crawler
 Blitz.gg crawler for the auto-chess game Teamfight Tactics. <br/>
-The original project is creditted to [dawyi](https://github.com/dawyi/) and can be found [here](https://github.com/dawyi/TFT-Crawler).
+The original project is credited to [dawyi](https://github.com/dawyi/) and can be found [here](https://github.com/dawyi/TFT-Crawler).
-I modified his project for future scalability.
+I have improved scalability and plan to build my own project on top of this.

 ## Setup
 Open the **config.ini** file.
 It should look like the following below.